Discussion

 - exploding fuel keeps pressure constant (idealization)

-- isobaric expansion (horizontal line on PV diagram)
+- isobaric expansion (horizontal line on a PV graph)

 - Qhot and Wout